Alex Rook is highly esteemed for his health and welfare practice. – Chambers & Partners, 2023

 Alex is also well known for the welfare work he undertakes in the Court of Protection, acting for the Official Solicitor as well as for families and advocates.

-Alex has acted in many reported cases; here are just a few of the most noteworthy:
+Alex has acted in many reported cases; a few highlights include:

 Want to contact us?